Saturday, February 7, 2026

 Back when Savannah was happier.

 According to several statistics websites, about 600,000 people go missing in the United States every year, which represents the most missing persons cases reported worldwide.
-While most cases of them are resolved fairly quickly, some remain open for decades.
+While most of them are resolved fairly quickly, some remain open for decades.
 About 25,000 cases remain unsolved today.

 With all due respect to Nancy Guthrie, the mother of TV anchor Savannah Guthrie who was abducted last Sunday, it's pretty crazy that her case has been covered non-stop every day since then, at the level of intensity one would expect for a world war or global plague.